-This function automatically records (captures) Live Data information when a DTC sets and saves it in the Scan Tool's memory.
+This function automatically records (captures) Live Data information when a DTC sets and saves it in the scan tool's memory.
 The recorded (captured) data can be a valuable troubleshooting aid, particularly if you are experiencing a fault that is causing a DTC to set.

-- 1. While linked to the vehicle, start the engine, then press and release the LD/M and button.

-- The "Test Modes" menu displays.

-- - The "Live Data" menu displays.

-- - The "Record Live Data Menu" displays.

-- - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
-Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Erase DTCs, then press the ENTER (→) button to erase DTCs from the vehicle's computer.
-When the Erase process is complete, the "Record by DTC Trigger" screen displays.

-- 5. When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows: - শ্বি
+- 1. While linked to the vehicle, start the engine, then press and release the ${\bf M}$ button. - The Main Menu displays. - - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - Use the UP △ and DOWN buttons, as necessary, to highlight Record by DTC trigger, then press the ENTER button. - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
+Use the UP and DOWN ⇒ buttons, as necessary, to highlight Erase DTCs, then press the ENTER ⇒ button to erase DTCs from the vehicle's computer.
+When the Erase process is complete, the "Record by DTC Trigger" screen displays. - If the erase was not successful, an advisory message shows on the display.
+Press the M button to return to the Erase DTCs screen.
+Verify that the scan tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat the erase procedure. - When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows: